jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-16 Done Creation Behavior of Commands

+- [x] Brainstorm:
+    - [x] The creation behavior seems such a specific implementation.
+    - [x] I can imagine implementing it differently.
+    - [x] The general outlines seem to clarify a problem.
+    - [x] For instance where it says: Private contents are copied.
+That may be in prototype based instantiation.
+But in class based instantiation, 'static' parts might not be copied, though they might be visible in the object.
+    - [x] In a general explanation it might not matter.
+    - [x] I am not sure object parameter lines are 'already set'.
+Perhaps they might sneakily be assignment calls.
+    - [x] ~~Perhaps even the diagram part is specific implementation.~~ > Sort of.
+    - [x] ~~Perhaps more general formulation (with pictures) might be left in the spec.~~
+    - [x] ~~The rest might be moved to Implementations.~~
+    - [x] The diagrams seem to clarify, which may add value to the spec.
+    - [x] O, wait, I see, the conceptual explanation and diagram notation still seem separately described.
+    - [x] Comparison to CPU-Like Call Instantian seems movable to Implementations.
+- [x] Steps:
+    - [x] Moving Comparison to CPU-like calls to Implementation.
+    - [x] Merging conceptual descriptions with diagram descriptions.
+    - [x] Adding introduction section.
+    - [x] Distribute Loose Ideas over different articles.
+    - [x] Might formulate some things more generally:
+        - [x]  Parameter lines: being actual references or imposter assignments might both be presented as options. > Added a section just about this.
+        - [x] "Copied from definition": May formulate more generally: "shown as a copy [ ... ]" (code might not be copied, depending on implementation.)

 #### 2021-04-12 Done Content Reorganization